GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ### Querying the Sens'it Data with SQL

+#### Step 1:

-1. Click the Query editor text entry area, copy & paste the following example SQL query.
+Click the Query editor text entry area, copy & paste the following example SQL query.

 Example SQL query - select the latest 20 messages sent by your Sens'it.
 Replace `your-project` with the name of your GCP project, `sigfox` with your dataset name, and `sensit` with your table name: